ShopwareTree/TwoMoonsSlider/README.md

 - Working with 6.5.8.7

 # License
-Free to use for non commercial use (don't sell a copy of it) - please  add a backlink to twomoons.ch on your site =)
+Free to use (except resale) (don't sell a copy of it) - please  add a backlink to twomoons.ch on your site =)
 example:

 <a href="https://www.twomoons.ch/magic-the-gathering/" target="_self">Magic the Gathering Shop Schweiz</a>